-Credit earned through high school advanced placement exams, conducted nationally by the college Entrance Examination Board, will transfer, provided the scores meet university standards.
+Credit earned through high school advanced placement exams, conducted nationally by the CollegeBoard, will transfer, provided the scores meet university standards (see www.admissions.umich.edu/drupal/AP-IB-credit .
 No credit will be awarded for placement exams offered by other departments of the university or by other institutions.
 Not more than 7 credit hours of nonacademic or technical courses earned at other institutions may be transferred; such credit is evaluated by the Architecture Program.